FHU/2023-os-memes/_posts/2023-03-08-nathanlewis2001-swapping-meme.md

 ---
-title:
+title: Out-of-Memory Killer
-author:
+author: nate
-image:
+image: OSCh22Meme.jpg
-chapter:
+chapter: 22
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+When memory is oversubscribed, the out of memory killer picks a process that uses a ton of memory and kills it.
+A process that is not memory intensive would be safe.